AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 :::info Compatibility

 - Only AdGuard for Windows, Mac, Android are technically capable of using rules with `$extension` modifier.
-- Rules with `$extension` modifier with specific userscript name are supported by AdGuard for Windows, Mac, and Android with [CoreLibs] v1.13 or later.
+- Rules with `$extension` modifier with specific userscript name are supported by AdGuard for Windows, AdGuard for Mac, and AdGuard for Android with [CoreLibs] v1.13 or later.

 :::